kubernetes-sigs/cluster-api/docs/proposals/20260706-worker-version-pinning.md

 - Preserve the existing Cluster API managed topologies version behavior when MD/MP version pinning is not used.
 - Allow pinning versions/manually manage version for each MD/MP.
-- Keep normal operations (scaling, remediation, config changes) running on MD/MPs with a pinned version; they are not frozen by cluster-level upgrades the way cluster-managed groups are today.
+- Keep normal operations (scaling, remediation, config changes) running on MD/MPs with a pinned version; they are not frozen by cluster-level upgrades the way cluster-managed MD/MPs are today.
 - Support version skew between MD/MPs and the control plane as allowed by the Kubernetes version skew policy, and keep the existing skew safety checks/guardrails.
 - Keep version-aware patches predictable by using `builtin.machineDeployment.version` /
   `builtin.machinePool.version` as the source of truth for an MD/MP, even when it differs from `builtin.cluster.topology.version`.

-### Non-Goals/Future Work
+### Non-Goals

 - **Allowing unsupported skew.** Only skew permitted by the Kubernetes version skew policy is allowed.